Slab Backsplash (Stone Materials & Kitchen Designs)

 Even if the countertop does have a curved border, a granite slab backsplash is usually 1.25 inches thick and features a square edge at the upper end.
 The backsplash then adheres to the wall with a silicone bonding agent, and any gaps are sealed with caulking.

 In general, a kitchen backsplash is a terrific way to create a statement in your kitchen.
-Installing a granite backsplash would be a wonderful option because of the natural durability and beauty it will provide to your room.
+Installing a granite backsplash is a wonderful option because of the natural durability and beauty it will provide to your room.

 Another benefit of granite is that they are free of grout lines, which makes daily cleaning and maintenance considerably easier.
 However, as expected, bigger granite slabs mean higher costs.
 However, considering the elegance and outstanding durability of a granite, it will still be considered a wise buy.